StevanCakic/react-qrcode-scanner/README.md

 # react-qrcode-scanner

-Code is on main branch.
+Code is on master branch.